arnej/taur/README.md

 Status
 ------

 **taur** works for my current needs and does so very fast.
-There is room for improvement though (like using a thread pool and better structuring the code).
+There is room for improvement though (like better structuring the code).

 Also, new functionality is planned and proposals and pull requests are *very* welcome.